 [spacer height=”10px”]As the cost of data acquisition can go up in proportion to the amount of data that you require, it’s not a good idea to cram it into your whole data analytics budget.
 Most Data as a Service (DaaS) providers would have set costs bound to the volume.
 This is actually a good thing as you only need to pay for what you get.
 However, it’s a viable idea to have a separate budget for data acquisition anticipating the variable data requirements for an entire year.[spacer height=”10px”]

-[spacer height=”10px”]Irrespective of whether you have an in-house crawling set up or are outsourcing the data acquisition to a vendor, you must be aware of the resource intensive nature of a crawling setup.
-As a web crawling setup will have to make GET requests on a continuous basis to fetch the data from target servers, the process needs multiple high-performance servers fine-tuned for the project to run smoothly.
+[spacer height=”10px”]Irrespective of whether you have an in-house crawling set up or are outsourcing the data acquisition to a vendor, you must be aware of the resource-intensive nature of a crawling setup.
+As a web crawling setup will have to make GET requests continuously to fetch the data from target servers, the process needs multiple high-performance servers fine-tuned for the project to run smoothly.
 Having such servers is also crucial to the quality and completeness of the data, which is something you don’t want to compromise on.
-High performance servers are very costly as expected.
+High-performance servers are very costly as expected.
 Servers make up about 40% of the costs associated with data acquisition.[spacer height=”10px”]

 [spacer height=”10px”]Web crawling is a technically complex task.
-Identifying HTML tags in which the data points are enclosed in, finding source files for AJAX calls, writing programs that are not resource intensive and smartly rotating IP addresses etc. would take a skilled team of programmers to be carried out.
+Identifying HTML tags in which the data points are enclosed, finding source files for AJAX calls, writing programs that do not resource-intensive and smartly rotating IP addresses, etc. would take a skilled team of programmers to be carried out.
 The costs associated with hiring and retaining a team of talented programmers can easily add up to be a significant cost in the data acquisition project.[spacer height=”10px”]

 Maintenance and monitoring

-[spacer height=”10px”]Web crawlers are bound to break at some point of time.
+[spacer height=”10px”]Web crawlers are bound to break at some point in time.
 This is because of the frequent changes to the websites’ structure and design.
-Such changes will mean the crawler programmed with reference to the old code no longer works.
+Such changes will mean the crawler programmed concerning the old code no longer works.
 Web crawling service providers would use advanced monitoring technologies to spot such changes so that the crawler can be modified accordingly.
 This prompt action is key to the quality of the service.
-This is semi-automated and would again require labour costs along with time.
+This is semi-automated and would again require labor costs along with time.
 Maintaining a web crawler setup in good shape is a demanding task that adds up to the cost of data acquisition. [spacer height=”10px”]

 There’s more data

-[spacer height=”10px”]As business intelligence and competitive analysis is evolving with the newfound resource that big data is, it might not be the best way to finalise data analytics budget without factoring in data acquisition cost.
+[spacer height=”10px”]As business intelligence and competitive analysis are evolving with the newfound resource that big data is, it might not be the best way to finalize the data analytics budget without factoring in data acquisition cost.
 The ideal course of action is to understand the importance of data acquisition as a process in the big data project and allocate a dedicated budget so that you don’t run out of funds to acquire data.